Monster in My Pocket: Relaunches

 The line was revived in the United Kingdom in 2003, titled Monster in My Pocket: The Quest, with deluxe figures of the principal monster characters and reissues of the series 1-2 monsters essentially unchanged.
 The toys were made by Corinthian Marketing.
-Pyramid Marketing was to have created an animated series, but it was never completed.
-"Monster in My Pocket" was divorced from the renamed "Monster Quest" on December 22, 2004.
+Pyramid Marketing was supposed to create an animated series, but it was never completed.
+"Monster in My Pocket" was divorced from the renamed "Monster Quest" in December 2004.

 2006 has seen another relaunch of the series, also by Corinthian Marketing.
 Unlike 2003 series, this one has been completely revamped.
 Some of the likenesses are closer to earlier source materials, others, such as Kraken, which now looks more humanoid than like a cephalopod, have been further removed.
 These figures are in full color and have close to the level of detail one often finds in pewter figurines for role-playing games.
 Kali and Hanuman returned under the names "6-Armed Sorceress" and "Monkeyman", while Mattoon, Illinois, never embracing the connection, was dropped off Mad Gasser's name.
 Spectre was renamed Grim Reaper.
-Although the 2006 relaunch was released as a full set of 48 monsters, only 3 - Phantom, Ghost and Grim Watcher were never released to UK markets.
+Although the 2006 relaunch was released as a full set of 48 monsters, only three - Phantom, Ghost and Grim Watcher - were never released to UK markets.